 The basic service Gray Line offers will drop you off and pick you up from the Gray Line Bus Terminal.

-Depending on where you’re hotel is situated within Reykjavik this maybe better or worse than the BSI terminal offered by FlyBus.
+Depending on where your hotel is situated within Reykjavik this may be better or worse than the BSI terminal offered by FlyBus.

 Much like FlyBus, it’s cheaper to book the return journey from Keflavik Airport to Reykjavik in advance online.

 Alternatively, there’s also the hotel pick-up and drop off service available for both one-way travel from Keflavik Airport and return journeys.

 Get A Private Taxi / Transfer From Keflavik Airport To Reykjavik

 VIP Transfers offers luxury transport from Keflavik Airport to Reykjavik (or vice versa) with cars suitable to carry up to six passengers.